Credit: Harrison Linsey

 Santa Fe Chamber Music Festival / FLUX Quartet

-The first movement of comment apercevoir les dessins de rêve: String Quartet no. 1 will be premiered by FLUX Quartet as part of the Santa Fe Chamber Music Festival’s Young Composer String Quartet project on August 7, 2015 alongside works by Katherine Balch, Gideon Lewensohn, and Sean Shepherd.
+The first movement of comment apercevoir les dessins de rêve: String Quartet no. 1 was premiered by FLUX Quartet as part of the Santa Fe Chamber Music Festival’s Young Composer String Quartet project on August 7, 2015 alongside works by Katherine Balch, Gideon Lewensohn, and Sean Shepherd.

 Max has been awarded one of two William Schuman Prizes for the most outstanding works submitted to the 2015 BMI Student Composer Awards.
 Max’s Kheir: Fantasy for Clarinet and Sinfonietta tied with Daniel Silliman’s strain for the award.